Meadow Lake Provincial Park: Boreal Trail

 The Boreal Trail, which officially opened in June 2011, is the only destination year-round backpacking trail in the Saskatchewan provincial park system.
 The trail winds through the boreal forest of northern Saskatchewan along the courses of the Cold and Waterhen Rivers.
 It stretches 135 km from end to end and has multiple entry points.
 The western trailhead is located along the eastern shore of Cold Lake at Cold River, about 800 m south of Cold River Campground and can be accessed from Highway 919.
 The trail runs almost the whole length of the park with multiple branch trails and the eastern trail head is near Greig Lake.
 The main trail and its branches provide access to many lakes along the way, including Pierce Lake, Lac des Îles, Peitahigan Lake, the Mustus Lakes, de Balinhard Lake, and Mistohay Lake.
 The trail itself is well marked with sign posts almost every kilometre and the Boreal Trail Shuttle offers transport between different points of the trail.

 Flora and fauna

-Meadow Lake Provincial Park is located in the boreal forest and the wildlife found in the park reflect that.
+Meadow Lake Provincial Park's wildlife and vegetation is that typical of a boreal forest.
 Trees found in the park include aspen, birch, jack pine, and spruce.
-Loons, pelicans, bald eagles, black bears, beaver, coyotes, wolves, moose, elk, amongst others, are found in the forest.
-The lakes have fish such as walleye, northern pike, and lake trout.
+Loons, pelicans, bald eagles, black bears, beaver, coyotes, wolves, moose, and elk, among others, are found in the forest.
+The lakes are inhabited by fish such as walleye, northern pike, and lake trout.